open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - the process reporting metrics was rebooted, leading to a new reporting interval for the metric.
-- A bug or misconfiguration leads to multiple processes reporting the same metric stream rather than uniquely identifying via resource and attributes.
+- A Single-Writer principle violation where multiple processes are reporting the same metric stream.
 - There was a lost data point, or dropped information.

 In all of these scenarios we do our best to give any cumulative metric knowledge